'Who had the right to record me?': Maryam demands apology for 'phone tapping'

 Maryam elaborated that the tapes attributed to her contained her personal conversations, devoid of any conspiracies.

 "I did not do anything," she again clarified.
-"It all came from there," without elaborating what she meant by it.
+"It all came from there," she said without elaborating what she meant by it.

 Maryam demands PM's resignation, action over ECP report